chamindac/terraform-azurerm-app-service-virtual-application-slot/README.md

 # terraform-azurerm-app-service-virtual-application-slot
 Terraform module designed to add VirualApplications on an existing Slot on a Azure PaaS Service and Function Apps.
+Modified to support terraform 0.13.5.

 ## Usage